mevdschee/lesspass-gui/README.md

 ![lesspass-gui screenshot](screenshot.png)

-The screenshot shows the official LessPass site widget (left) and this project (right) with the same output.
+The screenshot shows the official LessPass site widget (top) and this project (bottom) with the same output.

 see: https://lesspass.com